-The Global Professional Skills Certificate Program is holistic in that it supports students as they navigate the entirety of their university experience, which includes their activities inside and outside the classroom.
-GPS encourages students to get involved in a wide variety of enriching activities across campus, supports students as the think about their post-AUP plans, and empowers students to establish the ability to articulate what they’ve learned and how it’s applicable in the context of their objectives.
+The Global Professional Skills Program (GPS) supports students as they navigate their university experience, which includes their activities inside and outside the classroom.
+The GPS Program encourages students to get involved in a wide variety of enriching activities across campus, supports students as the think about their post-AUP plans, and offers tools to articulate what they’ve learned and how it’s applicable in the context of their objectives.

 The GPS Program is part of The American University of Paris’s Global Liberal Arts Core Curriculum (GLACC).
 All degree-seeking undergraduate students are required to complete an Experiential Learning activity.
 One way for a student to complete the Experiential Learning requirement of the core curriculum is to complete the GPS program and earn their GPS Certificate.